nickknw/nickknowlson.com/_posts/2013-02-17-using-core-match-with-function-arguments.markdown

 ---
 layout: post
 title: Using core.match with function arguments
-description: Post about how to use Clojure's core.match with function arguments.
+description: How to use Clojure's core.match with function arguments.
+You can't just pass them straight to `match` and expect to follow most current online examples.
+The types aren't quite right!
 ---

 Recently I started learning Clojure (partly in preparation for its upcoming